Donaldson-Thomas Transformation of Grassmannian: Combinatorics of Bipartite Graphs on a Disk

+In this paper we will only focus on a special choice of perfect orientation which we call the \emph{standard perfect orientation}.
+The construction of the standard perfect orientation on a bipartite graph $\Gamma$ goes as follows.
+First draw the zig-zag strands on $\Gamma$.
+Then a white vertex of valence $v$ there are $v$ zig-zag strands surrounding it.
+Due to the minimality condition, the indices of these zig-zag strands must satisfy the same cyclic ordering as the labellings of the boundary marked points.
+This implies that there must be a unique pair of consecutive zig-zag strands $\zeta_i$ and $\zeta_j$ with $\zeta_j$ succeeding $\zeta_i$ in the clockwise direction but $i>j$ with respect to the linear ordering on $\{1,\dots, n\}$ (as integers), and we demand to orient the edge between these two zig-zag strands to be pointing towards this white vertex $i$ while all other edges are pointing away.

+If there is an external edge directly connecting to a black vertex, one can determine its orientation by adding a bivalent white vertex between the boundary marked point and the black vertex it is connecting to.

+\begin{prop} Each black vertex has exactly one out-going edge. \end{prop} \begin{proof} Similar to white vertices, the indices of the zig-zag strands near a black vertex also satisfy the same cyclic ordering as the boundary marked points because of the minimality condition, and the out-going edge is again exactly the edge where the linear ordering breaks down. \end{proof}

+\begin{cor} The deleting move \eqref{delete} and the splitting move \eqref{splitting} are compatible with standard perfect orientation, i.e., there is a natural and unique way of deciding the orientations on the edges that are changed under either move. \end{cor} \begin{proof} This follows from the fact that there is exactly one out-going edge for each black vertex. \end{proof}

+Let's investigate how standard perfect orientation changes under a 2-by-2 move.
+Without loss of generality let's assume that $i<j<k<l$ with respect to the linear ordering on $\{1,\dots, n\}$.

+It is not hard to see that the induced standard perfect orientations before and after the 2-by-2 move are the following.

+In particular, we observe that within such a local picture, a white vertex has an in-coming edge before the 2-by-2 move if and only if it has an in-coming edge after the 2-by-2 move.
+Therefore we see that 2-by-2 moves are really local: they only change the quiver $\vec{i}_\Gamma$, dominating sets $I(f)$, and the standard perfect orientation on $\Gamma$ locally.

+Another important feature about the standard perfect orientation is its acyclicity, which directly implies the polynomial nature of the boundary measurement functions which we are going to define later.

-\begin{prop} There is no oriented cycle in the special perfect orientation. \end{prop} \begin{proof} First let's show that no boundary of a face is oriented under the special perfect orientation.
-Assume that $f$ is a face with oriented boundary; without loss of generality let's assume that the boundary of $f$ is clockwisely oriented.
-Then at any black vertex at the boundary of $f$, such as the follow one, we must have $i<j$.
+\begin{prop} The standard perfect orientation on a bipartite graph $\Gamma$ is acyclic. \end{prop} \begin{proof} First we want to show that no boundary of a non-boundary face is cyclically oriented under the standard perfect orientation.
+Let's assume the contrary: let $f$ be a face with cyclically oriented edges surrounding it as depicted below.

-Since this must hold for every black vertex at the boundary of $f$, the lower indices of zig-zag strands that go counter clockwisely around $f$ will be in a cyclic order with respect to the linear order $<$, which is absurd.
-Therefore no boundary of a single face is oriented.
+Since at each black vertex, all edges other than the two next to $f$ are in-coming, it follows that we have $i<j<k<i$ with respect to the linear ordering, which is absurd.